 Recreate a beachside feel in your home all year-round by using your wall panelling to conjure up a seaside mood.

-Opt for slightly weather beaten timber with a rustic finish — think fishing boats and huts and aim for a slightly imperfect look.
+Opt for slightly weather-beaten timber with a rustic finish — think fishing boats and huts and aim for a slightly imperfect look for a coastal house.

 If you are worried about the whole thing looking a little too shabby, limit the panelling to just a small section of the room and make a feature of it to draw the eye.

 Wall panelling is a great way to pull an interiors scheme together and this bedroom is a brilliant example of that.

 The number of configurations and styles means that you can select one to reflect items of furniture used elsewhere in the room for a smart, harmonious and cohesive look.